khalid-naami/khalid-naami.github.io/blog/2026-05-06-ultimate-dashboard-guide.md

 ## The Power of All-In-One Analysis

-Most platforms force you to jump between tabs to see price, volume, and Greeks.
-We’ve eliminated that friction.
-Our Dashboard provides a comprehensive view of the market's internal structure, allowing you to see exactly where institutional "walls" are built relative to the current price.
+Institutional trading requires a unified field of vision.
+Traditional platforms fragment your analysis by separating price action from the mechanical hedging flows that drive it. **Dashboard Options** eliminates this friction by serving as a tactical command center, synthesizing complex Greeks and institutional positioning into a high-fidelity risk map.
+This allows you to identify precisely where institutional "walls" are built relative to current price action.

 ## 1. Real-Time Price & Key Levels